rikunert/rikunert.github.io/_posts/2017-07-24-election-wordcloud.md

 Their excitement about this prospect appears to be mirrored in the frequent mention of 'general election' (*bundestagswahl*).
 They unexpectedly lose the competition to mention Germany (*deutschland*) the most to Merkel's CDU/CSU.
 Notice that vocabulary related to foreigners coming to Germany makes it into their word cloud (*asyl*, *islam*, *zuwanderung*, *türkei*).

+As an aside, a certain Martin Schweinberger did a similar project for the last German general election published on [his blog](http://www.martinschweinberger.de/blog/creating-word-clouds-with-r/).
+Compare his word cloud to mine and see how the German political discourse has changed.
+For example, 4 years ago Germany (*deutschland*) was mentioned a lot less and the liberal FDP dominated that word.
+A far cry from the situation in 2017.

 In the following I show how you can make these plots from the comfort of your own home.
 The full script can be found [on github](https://github.com/rikunert/HU_text_classification/blob/master/Wahlprogramme_2017/BTW_wordcloud.R).